PittsCraft/PDefaults/README.md

 name = "François" // Prints François
 name = nil // Prints the default value: Pitt
 ```

-To avoid confusion, it is recommended to set the default value to `nil` for optional types.

 ### `@Published` like behavior